LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

 **Step 3 — Synchronize Inputs to OPC-UA** : Each PLC input variable is mirrored to an associated OPC-UA Variable.
 This keeps the UA data model synchronized with the physical/virtual field state.

-**Step 4 — Ladder Output Generation** : The ladder logic output—such as an ADS-B message (`8D4840D6202CC371C32CE0576098`) or a runway-light control bit—is written into the PLC Output Hash Table.
+**Step 4 — Ladder Output Generation** : The ladder logic output—such as an ADS-B message (`8D4840D6202CC371C32CE0576098`) or a runway-light control bit—is written into the PLC output hash table.

 **Step 5 — Synchronize Outputs to OPC-UA** : The PLC output hash table values are immediately reflected in the corresponding OPC-UA Variables in the server’s UA data structure.

-**Step 6 — ADS-B Transmission to Field Devices** : When the output represents an ADS-B frame, it is passed to the simulated ground antenna, which broadcasts the message to all virtual aircraft in the managed airspace.
+**Step 6 — ADS-B Transmission to Field Devices** : When the output represents an ADS-B frame, it is passed to the simulated ground station antenna, which broadcasts the message to all virtual aircraft in the managed airspace.

 **Step 7 — OPC-UA Server Response to External Clients** : Any Level-2 or Level-3 OPC-UA Client (HMI, monitoring software, historian, etc.) requests data directly from the OPC-UA Server.
 The server responds using the synchronized UA variables.